North Korea–South Korea relations: Sunshine and shadow

 US President George W Bush, however, did not support the Sunshine Policy and in 2002 branded North Korea as a member of an Axis of Evil.

 Continuing concerns about North Korea's potential to develop nuclear missiles led in 2003 to the six-party talks that included North Korea, South Korea, the US, Russia, China, and Japan.
 In 2006, however, North Korea resumed testing missiles and on 9 October conducted its first nuclear test.

 The 15 June 2000 Joint Declaration that the two leaders signed during the first South-North summit stated that they would hold the second summit at an appropriate time.
 It was originally envisaged that the second summit would be held in South Korea, but that did not happen.
-South Korean President Roh Moo-hyun walked across the Korean Demilitarized Zone on 2 October 2007 and traveled on to Pyongyang for talks with Kim Jong-il.
+South Korean President Roh Moo-hyun walked across the DMZ on 2 October 2007 and traveled on to Pyongyang for talks with Kim Jong Il.

 The two sides reaffirmed the spirit of 15 June Joint Declaration and had discussions on various issues related to realizing the advancement of south–north relations, peace on the Korean Peninsula, common prosperity of the people and the unification of Korea.
-On 4 October 2007, South Korean President Roh Moo-hyun and North Korean leader Kim Jong-il signed a peace declaration.
+On 4 October 2007, South Korean President Roh Moo-hyun and North Korean leader Kim Jong Il signed a peace declaration.
 The document called for international talks to replace the Armistice which ended the Korean War with a permanent peace treaty.

 During this period political developments were reflected in art.
 The films Shiri, in 1999, and Joint Security Area, in 2000, gave sympathetic representations of North Koreans.